llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 ``ScopedDisabler``
 ##################

 At compile time, RealtimeSanitizer may be disabled using ``__rtsan::ScopedDisabler``.
-Within the scope where the ``ScopedDisabler`` object is instantiated, all potential RTSan errors are ignored for that thread including all invoked functions, and any functions called transitively.
+All RTSan errors are ignored within the lifetime scope of the ``ScopedDisabler`` object.

 .. code-block:: c++